piranna/unify-config/README.md

   parser function and the other ones the file extensions.
 Any function that accept a string as only argument and return an object like `JSON.parse()` can be used as parser.
 It can also be set directly as the `parsers` value or to the parser array entry, and will be used for no extension files.
-Default: none
+Default:
+  `JSON.parse()` using files with `.json` extension.
 - *path*: path of the dotenv files or directory holding them

 ```js